CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 In pension phase the same disposal produces $0 tax.
 The asset is supporting a retirement income stream and the fund earnings supporting that stream are tax-exempt.

-These are the rate settings the Budget 2026 announcements do not directly touch.
-The reform changed CGT for individuals — replacing the 50% discount with cost base indexation plus a 30% minimum tax — but the super fund tax framework was not part of that package.
-Treasury’s fact sheet on the CGT reform explicitly references “individuals, trusts and partnerships”; super funds operate under separate sections of the ITAA 1997 (mainly Division 295 and Subdivision 295-F for CGT events).
+These are the rate settings the reform Acts do not touch.
+The reform changed CGT for individuals, trusts and partnerships — replacing the 50% discount with cost base indexation plus a 30% minimum tax — and the final legislation explicitly excludes complying super funds from the new regime.
+Super funds continue to operate under their own sections of the ITAA 1997 (mainly Division 295 and Subdivision 295-F for CGT events) with the 1/3 discount intact.

 The Transfer Balance Cap remains the binding constraint on pension-phase tax exemption — $2.0m as of 1 July 2025 with indexation.
 Earnings on amounts above the TBC stay in accumulation phase at 15% / 10% CGT, with the additional Division 296 layer on member balances above $3m from 1 July 2026.